(A chapter of Akayama DanJay.)

 “Too true, and entirely intended,” said Nakayama, “but I’m sure your wisdom can steady even the worst of the worms.
 Let me give you a list.”
-Using statistical methods she could never explain, Nakayama produced an enormous filing-cabinet from underneath her robes.
+Using laws of physics and statistics she could never explain, Nakayama produced an enormous filing-cabinet from underneath her robes.
 “This is a complete catalog of worms.
 At the end of the eternities every specimen documented here must be accounted for, if not in my Mountain, then in you.”
 She pushed the filing-cabinet toward Nemo, but he tried pushing it back to her with all his might.

 “The Mountain?
 On the original sun?
-My father?”
+My father, your brother-in-law, who you claim killed my mother?”
 Nemo pressed his whole body against the filing-cabinet like he was shoving a giant boulder.
 “My father came as a snake to take me from you!”
 He lowered his mask to show the swastika-mark on his forehead.
 “Is that Mountain really the rightful place for all worms?”